ryx/datalayer.js/README.md

 class SomePlugin {
   constructor() {
     // perform any kind of setup here, e.g. add 3rd party script tag to DOM }

+  handleActivate(page) {
+    // return true if page.type should be handled by this plugin }

   handleEvent(name, data) {